VaidehaSathe/SoftwareEngineeringProject2025/README.md

 * Provides a command-line interface (CLI) to run the full pipeline: Process PDFs → Tokenize CSVs → Recommend projects.
 * Allows flexible use from the project root with options for specific files, queries, and output locations.

 For these to work, you need to be in the root folder in /SoftwareEngineeringProject2025/, not in /project_recommender/.
-The general command line structure is `python -m project_recommender.cli <command> <query>`, and you need to specify the path based on where you're running the script from.
+The general command line structure is `python -m project_recommender.cli -<command> <query>`, and you need to specify the path based on where you're running the script from.
 If in /SoftwareEngineeringProject2025/, it should be `PYTHONPATH=src python -m project_recommender.cli <command> <query>`.
-If in /src/, it should be `PYTHONPATH=src python -m project_recommender.cli <command> <query>`.
+If in /src/, it should be `PYTHONPATH=src python -m project_recommender.cli -<command> <query>`.
 The former is more reliable for now.

 There are four commands: ```-process, -tokenize, recommend, -all```